beyza-alkis/Progress-Steps/README.md

 # Progress-Steps :elf_woman:

+* You can click on this link for the live version of my project: https://codepen.io/beyzadev/pen/xxYpOOj

 * In this project, I made the payment screens.

 * Once the payment stages are completed, we can go to the next screen with the "Next" button.